-- a) Demonstrate an understanding of the mathematical considerations for analyzing financial time series - b) Understand and apply various techniques for analyzing conditional heteroscedastic models including ARCH and GARCH - c) Understand and apply various techniques for analyzing multivariate time series - d) Understand the concept of cross correlation in multivariate time series - e) Understand various vector auto regressive models - f) Understand the concept of a factor model in the context of financial time series - g) Apply various techniques for analyzing factor models including Principal Component Analysis and Statistical Factor Analysis - h) Describe and assess performance measurement methodologies for assets, liability and hedge portfolios. - Describe and assess techniques that can be used to select or build a benchmark for a given asset, portfolio. - j) Recommend a benchmark for a given asset, portfolio - k) Calculate and interpret performance attribution metrics for a given asset, portfolio. - I) Explain the limitations of attribution techniques. - m) Understand and apply various techniques of adjusting autocorrelated returns for certain asset classes
+- a) Understand the concept of a factor model in the context of financial time series - b) Apply various techniques for analyzing factor models including Principal Component Analysis (PCA) and Statistical Factor Analysis - c) Describe and assess performance measurement methodologies for assets, liability and hedge portfolios. - d) Describe and assess techniques that can be used to select or build a benchmark for a given asset, portfolio. - e) Recommend a benchmark for a given asset, portfolio - f) Calculate and interpret performance attribution metrics for a given asset, portfolio. - g) Explain the limitations of attribution techniques. - h) Understand and apply various techniques of adjusting autocorrelated returns for certain asset classes